BranchMetrics/react-native-branch-deep-linking-attribution/docs/convert-to-react-pod.md

     MyApp.xcworkspace: Generated and maintained by CocoaPods.
 From now on, whenever you work with your app, you should open the workspace with Xcode instead of the project.
+(Instead of MyApp, the generated workspace will have the same name as your Xcode project.)

     Each time you add dependencies
     with `react-native link`, you will need to run `pod install` again.